Regrid Matched Building Footprints FAQ

 What is the source of the buildings data?

-Our partners at EarthDefine use high-resolution National Agriculture Imagery Program (NAIP) imagery.
+Our partners at EarthDefine use high-resolution National Agriculture Imagery Program (NAIP) imagery, as well as Light Detection and Ranging (Lidar) imagery.
 EarthDefine then applies their industry-leading AI models to the imagery to derive high-quality nationwide building footprints.

 What is the geographic coverage of the data?

-The buildings data primarily covers the contiguous United States (the "lower 48") plus Puerto Rico.
-It includes partial coverage for Alaska and Hawaii, and no coverage for territories.
+The buildings data covers the entire contiguous United States (the "lower 48") plus Hawaii, Puerto Rico, and the Virgin Islands.
+It includes all but 6 FIPS codes within Alaska, and has no coverage for the other territories.

 What is the quality of the imagery?